Oman offers following advantages to the foreign investors to invest in oman.

 - Low income tax rate structure for companies and double taxation relief treaties available with many countries.

-- Income tax holiday period of five years renewable for further period of five years, available for business entities engaged in priority areas of economic development.
+- Income tax holiday for a non-renewable period of five years available for entities carrying its main activities in the field of industry.

 - Geographically ideally located, proximity to Gulf, Asian and African markets.

 - Government leased land available at a concessional rate with good utilities.

 - Modern infrastructure with good roads, airports, sea ports, and state of the art telecommunications and other services.